aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 The role of a data scientist involves pulling data from various sources.
 We will use a SageMaker notebook to walk through additional data preparation and model training.
 Below are directions to access the notebook.
 Within the notebook you'll find another set of detailed directions.

+New to Amazon Sagemaker?
+Never used a Sagemaker Notebook?
+[Check out this quick start guide for a crash course](sagemaker-intro.md)

 :white_check_mark: **Step-by-step directions**

 1. Navigate to [Amazon SageMaker](https://console.aws.amazon.com/sagemaker/home?region=us-east-1#/notebook-instances) in AWS Console